MrCerealGuy/Stonecraft/doc/Manual.md

 Technic adds radioactivity to the game, as a hazard that can harm player characters.
 Certain substances in the game are radioactive, and when placed as blocks in the game world will damage nearby players.
 Conversely, some substances attenuate radiation, and so can be used for shielding.
 The radioactivity system is based on reality, but is not an attempt at serious simulation: like the rest of the game, it has many simplifications and deliberate deviations from reality in the name of game balance.

 In real life radiological hazards can be roughly divided into three categories based on the time scale over which they act: prompt radiation damage (such as radiation burns) that takes effect immediately; radiation poisoning that becomes visible in hours and lasts weeks; and cumulative effects such as increased cancer risk that operate over decades.
 The game's version of radioactivity causes only prompt damage, not any delayed effects.
 Damage comes in the abstracted form of removing the player's hit points, and is immediately visible to the player.
 As with all other kinds of damage in the game, the player can restore the hit points by eating food items.
-High-nutrition foods, such as the pie baskets supplied by the bushes_classic mod, are a useful tool in dealing with radiological hazards.
+High-nutrition foods, such as the pie baskets supplied, are a useful tool in dealing with radiological hazards.

 Only a small range of items in the game are radioactive.
-From the technic mod, the only radioactive items are uranium ore, refined uranium blocks, nuclear reactor cores (when operating), and the materials released when a nuclear reactor melts down.
-Other mods can plug into the technic system to make their own block types radioactive.
+From Technic, the only radioactive items are uranium ore, refined uranium blocks, nuclear reactor cores (when operating), and the materials released when a nuclear reactor melts down.
+Other mods can plug into the Technic system to make their own block types radioactive.
 Radioactive items are harmless when held in inventories.
 They only cause radiation damage when placed as blocks in the game world.

 The rate at which damage is caused by a radioactive block depends on the distance between the source and the player.
 Distance matters because the damaging radiation is emitted equally in all directions by the source, so with distance it spreads out, so less of it will strike a target of any specific size.
 The amount of radiation absorbed by a target thus varies in proportion to the inverse square of the distance from the source.
 The game imitates this aspect of real-life radioactivity, but with some simplifications.
 While in real life the inverse square law is only really valid for sources and targets that are small relative to the distance between them, in the game it is applied even when the source and target are large and close together.
 Specifically, the distance is measured from the center of the radioactive block to the abdomen of the player character.
 For extremely close encounters, such as where the player swims in a radioactive liquid, there is an enforced lower limit on the effective distance.